bvbohnen/x4-projects/API Functions.md

     </cue>
   ```

-* Add_Submenu_Link
+* **Add_Submenu_Link**

   Add a link to another options menu.
-The other option menu will need to registered by Register_Options_Menu.
+The other option menu will need to registered by Register_Options_Menu (normally with the private flag set).
 This will add a new row to the menu table, though that row will be ignored for the Make_ commands.
 Only for use with options menus, not those made through Create_Menu.

   Param: Table with the following items:
     * text
       - String, text to display in the selection line.
-    * menu_id
+    * id
       - String, unique id of the submenu to be opened, as set at registration.